How Drug Addiction Affects Relationships

 4. Drugs Affect Your Ability to Trust the Person

 As we’ve said drug addicts will constantly lie.
-They do this in order to cover up their behaviour.
+They do this in order to cover up their behavior.
 The fact of the matter is that drug addicts are some of the most adept liars you will ever meet.
 They are also extremely manipulative.
 Quite often this is done to hide their drug addiction.
 Drug addicts will lie about absolutely everything.
 From where they were to what they were doing to why they needed money.

 Another fact is that drug addicts constantly need money for their drugs, and most of the time this money will be sourced from the people in their lives.
 This makes it very hard to have a worthwhile relationship with these people.

 Then there are the broken promises.
 Drug addicts will promise you the world and deliver nothing.
 They do this over and over again and eventually, all trust erodes.
 You cannot rely on them for anything.
 Regardless of what you want from them, their drug addiction will always come first.
-Basically, all of these behaviours make it almost impossible to have a satisfying relationship with someone who is on drugs.
+Basically, all of these behaviors make it almost impossible to have a satisfying relationship with someone who is on drugs.

 What Are Some of the Ways You Can Help the Drug Addict in Your Life?